Complementary ADHM Instanton Sigma Model

 with similar conditions for $\psi_{-}^{A'Y}$ and $\chi_{-}^{AY'}$.

 The supercharges $Q^{AA'}$ satisfy

 with $P^{+}=P_{-}=-i\partial_{-}$.
 The supersymmetry transformations satisfy the algebra

-Before describing the complementary construction we shall make a digression to explain the supersymmetry structure involving the Yukawa coupling term.
+Before describing the complementary construction we shall make a digression to explain the supersymmetry structure involving the Yukawa coupling term in the original model.
 The Lagrangian for the left moving fermions is obtained in the following manner.
 One begins with the general Yukawa type interaction

 with $\rho_{-}^{\theta}$ including all of $\psi's$ and $\chi's$.
 The corresponding equation of motion for $\lambda^{a}_{+}$ is

 The closure of the algebra (\ref{susytrans}) on $\lambda^{a}_{+}$ gives

 Using the equation of motion (\ref{eom}) the algebra (\ref{cloalg}) becomes